jsthomas/jsthomas.github.io/content/ocaml-dream-api.md

 in several ways.
-First, fast feedback from the compiler (together with editor integrations like `merlin` and `tuareg`) helped me to identify issues earlier. `Yojson` made it simple to enforce that JSON requests and responses adhered to a fixed schema, and process inputs more systematically.
-Finally, OCaml makes refactoring safe and easy, so that I could confidently adapt my design as I introduced new requirements.
-In the right context, I think the advantages of using OCaml could significantly reduce the total lifecycle costs of maintaining many web applications, without reducing the pace of new development.
+First, fast feedback from the compiler (together with editor integrations like `merlin` and `tuareg`) helped me to identify issues earlier. `Yojson` made it simple to enforce that JSON requests and responses adhered to a fixed schema, and helped me process inputs more systematically.
+OCaml made refactoring safe and easy, so that I could confidently adapt my design as I introduced new requirements.
+In the right context, I think the advantages of using OCaml could significantly reduce the total lifecycle costs of maintaining many web applications without reducing the pace of new development.

 ## References